Storage access policy: Block cookies from trackers

-When storage access is granted, it is scoped to the origin of the opener document or subdomains of that origin.
-Access that is granted on the subdomain of an origin does not extend to the top-level origin.
+When storage access is granted, it is scoped to the site of the opener document or subdomains of that origin.
+Access that is granted on the subdomain of an origin does extend to the top-level origin.
 As an example, if a resource from

 tracker.example is granted storage access on

 tracker.example will be able to access its cookies on